 This guide will cover how to create and add Azure Data Lake storage for the ODX in Discovery Hub.

-If you have already deployed one of the Azure Marketplace templates with Azure Data Lake then you already have all of the necessary data lake resources and can skip to Step 2 to register an application.
+If you have already deployed one of the Azure Marketplace templates with Azure Data Lake then you already have all of the necessary data lake resources and can skip step 1 and proceed with step 2 to register an application.

-If you already have an existing Discovery Hub deployed in Azure, but don't have the necessary Azure Data Lake services, you can use this guide to add a Data Lake storage option by starting at Step 1.
+If you already have an existing Discovery Hub deployed in Azure, but don't have not yet configured an Azure Data Lake storage account, you can use this guide to add a Data Lake storage option by starting at Step 1.

-Complete the following steps to create Azure Data Lake Storage for the ODX in Discovery Hub:
+Complete the following steps to create Azure Data Lake Storage for the ODX in TimeXtender:

-- Add Azure Data Lake Storage in Discovery Hub
+- Add Azure Data Lake Storage in TimeXtender

-1. In Azure portal, create a Data Lake Storage account that will be used to host ODX database.
-Discovery Hub supports both Azure Data Lake Storage Gen 1 and Gen 2.
+- In Azure portal, create a Data Lake Storage account that will be used to host ODX database.

-In order to access the data lake resources from Discovery Hub, you will need to register an application.
+In order to access the data lake resources from Discovery Hub, you will need to configure an App Registration in the Azure portal.

-- In the Azure Portal, click on Azure Active Directory in the left column, then click on App Registrations in the menu bar on the left.
-Then click New Application Registration
+- In the Azure Portal menu, click on Azure Active Directory, then click on App Registrations in the menu bar on the left.
+Then click New Registration.

 - Enter a name and select Accounts in this organizational directory only.
 The value of Redirect URI is the URL at which your application is hosted.
 Click Register when you are done.

-- Click Done to save your changes and go back Certificates & secrets to create a New Client Secret.
-This key is encrypted after save so the application key needs to be documented somewhere safe.
+- For the newly added App Registration, select Certificates & secrets to create a New Client Secret.
+This key is encrypted after save, so it needs to be documented somewhere safe.
 The secret will appear after you click Add.

-5. Add Azure Data Lake Storage in Discovery Hub
+4. Add Azure Data Lake Storage in TimeXtender

-After the configuration is completed in Azure portal, we can start to create an ODX Azure Data Lake Storage in Discovery Hub.
+After the configuration is completed in Azure portal, you may create an ODX Azure Data Lake Storage in Discovery Hub.

 Name: Type the name you want to use for storage